 Until the nineteenth century, the audience had never been expected to pay to see a show.
 Theatre had depended upon patronage-of kings, ministers, local feudatories, or temples.
 With the myth-based storyline already familiar to the audience, the shape and success of a performance depended on how the actors improvised with the given narrative material each time they came on stage.
 Actors did not rehearse a play so much as train for particular kinds of roles, a system still followed today in folk and traditional treatre forms.
-The principle here is the same as in North Indian classical music, where the musician aims to reveal unexpected delights even improvisation.
-It is the variability, the unpredictable potential of risk.
+The principle here is the same as in North Indian classical music, where the musician aims to reveal unexpected delights even within the strictly regulated contours of a raga, by continual improvisation.
+It is the variability, the unpredictable potential of each performance that is its attraction. the audience accepts the risk.